Spearman Medal

-The Spearman Medal is an early-career award of the British Psychological Society's Research Board, given in recognition of outstanding published work in psychology which represents a significant body of work in terms of theoretical contributions, originality, and impact.
+The Spearman Medal was an early-career award of the British Psychological Society's Research Board, given in recognition of outstanding published work in psychology which represented a significant body of work in terms of theoretical contributions, originality, and impact.
 The award was inaugurated in 1965 and is named in honour of Charles Spearman.
+Medal winners were invited to give the Spearman Medal Lecture at the society's annual conference.

-Medal winners are invited to give the Spearman Medal Lecture at the society's annual conference.
 In 2021, it was decided to retire this award in view of concern at the links Spearman had with the eugenics movement.